 - (ii) Syria.
+A license is required for national security-controlled vessels and boats.
 Applications for military end-users or for military end-uses in Syria of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (A) Contract sanctity date for computer numerically controlled machine tools that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for exports of all other computer numerically controlled machine tools: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
-Applications for all end-users in North Korea of such equipment will generally be denied. - (23) Vibration test equipment. - (i) [Reserved] - (ii) Syria.
-Applications for military end-users or for military end-uses in Syria of such equipment will generally be denied.
-Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (A) Contract sanctity date for vibration test equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for exports of all other vibration test equipment: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
+Applications for non-military end-users or for non-military end-users in Syria will be considered on a case-by-case basis.
+Contract sanctity date for vessels and boats that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
 Applications for military end-users or for military end-uses in North Korea of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (24) Digital computers with an APP of .00001 WT or above, assemblies, related equipment, equipment for development or production of magnetic and optical storage equipment, and materials for fabrication of head/disk assemblies. - (i) [Reserved] - (ii) Syria.
+Applications for non-military end-users or for non-military end-uses in North Korea of these items will be considered on a case-by-case basis. - (17) Marine and submarine engines (outboard/inboard, regardless of horsepower). - (i) [Reserved] - (ii) Syria.
+A license is required for all marine and submarine engines subject to national security controls to all end-users.
 Applications for military end-users or for military end-uses in Syria of these items will generally be denied.
-Applications for non-military end-users or for non-military end-uses will be considered on a case-by-case basis. - (A) Contract sanctity dates for items that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for all other items: August 28, 1991. - (iii) [Reserved] - (iv) North Korea. - (A) Computers with an APP exceeding 0.0004 WT: Applications for all end-users will generally be denied.

-(B) Computers with an APP equal to or less than 0.0004 WT: Applications for military endusers or for military end-uses, or for nuclear end-users or nuclear end-uses, will generally be denied.
-Applications for non-military end-users or for non-military end-uses, or for non-nuclear end-users or non-nuclear end-uses, will be considered on a case-by-case basis.
+Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis.
+Contract sanctity date for marine and submarine engines that were subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (iii) [Reserved] - (iv) North Korea.
+Applications for military end-users or for military end-uses in North Korea of these items will generally be denied.
+Applications for non-military end-users or for non-military end-uses in North Korea of these items will be considered on a case-by-case basis. - (18) Underwater photographic equipment. - (i) [Reserved] - (ii) Syria.
+Applications for military end-users or for military end-uses in Syria of such equipment will generally be denied.
+Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis. - (A) Contract sanctity date for underwater photographic equipment that was subject to national security controls on August 28, 1991: see paragraph (c)(1)(ii) of this Supplement. - (B) Contract sanctity date for all other underwater photographic equipment: August 28, 1991. - (iii) [Reserved] - (iv) North Korea.
+Applications for all end-users in North Korea of such equipment will generally be denied. - (19) Submersible systems. - (i) [Reserved] - (ii) Syria.
+Applications for military end-users or for military end-uses in Syria of such systems will generally be denied.
+Applications for non-military end-users or for non-military end-uses in Syria will be considered on a case-by-case basis.